edwards698/Install-pip-on-windows/README.md

 * Add pip to environment variables

 ### Method 1:
-Downlaod a *get-pip.py* file here [here](https://github.com/edwards698/Install-pip-on-windows?tab=readme-ov-file) On the main page of the repository, look for a green button that says **Code** (*usually found near the top-right corner of the repository page*).
+Downlaod a *get-pip.py* file [here](https://github.com/edwards698/Install-pip-on-windows?tab=readme-ov-file) On the main page of the repository, look for a green button that says **Code** (*usually found near the top-right corner of the repository page*).
 Click on the **Code** button.
 In the dropdown menu, you will see an option that says **Download ZIP**.
 Click on this option.
 Save the ZIP File: Your browser will start downloading the ZIP file.
 Once the download is complete, you can open it with any standard ZIP file extraction tool.